Today’s Newsflash

 Choose Your Ancient Craft Course

-There are two craft courses on offer this Autumn: Bronze Axe Casting and Bronze Age Jewellery
+There are three ancient craft courses on offer in 2025: Bronze Axe Casting, Bronze Age Jewellery and – NEW – Flint Knapping.

 These exceptional and popular workshops are designed to enhance your understanding of prehistoric craftsmanship.
 Not only will you create a take home object but you will also explore the amazing archaeology behind the craft, where and how the raw materials were formed and how to continue your journey after the workshop.